 Organisation European Lawyers in Lesvos (www.elil.eu)

 Working hours Full-time (09.00 – 17.00 Monday – Friday)

-There are currently over 21,000 asylum seekers on the Greek island of Lesvos, the vast majority of whom have fled Syria, Afghanistan or Iraq.
+There are currently thousands of asylum seekers in Greece, many of whom have fled Syria, Afghanistan or Iraq.
 The asylum process they go through is a complex and ever-changing legal procedure that is difficult to navigate.
 Despite this, there is no state-provided legal aid available for asylum seekers before their asylum interviews and so the majority of them attend their interview without having spoken to a lawyer.
-The only way an asylum seeker can receive legal assistance in relation to their asylum interview is through one of the few NGOs on the island.
+The only way an asylum seeker can receive legal assistance in relation to their asylum interview is through one of the few NGOs operating.

 Without access to legal assistance, asylum seekers often do not know their rights or understand the process and the criteria applied when their asylum applications are assessed.
 They are therefore significantly disadvantaged when they attend their asylum interview and often suffer problems and delays in the processing of their asylum applications.
 This absence of legal information and legal assistance puts human rights at risk and undermines the rule of law.

 European Lawyers in Lesvos (“ELIL”) is a charity registered in Germany and Greece.
 It was founded by the Council of Bars and Law Societies of Europe (CCBE) and the German Bar Association (DAV) in 2016.
 These organisations represent the bars and law societies of 45 European member, associate and observer countries, and through them more than 1 million European lawyers.
 ELIL is now also supported by the Conseil national des barreaux (CNB).